Fish farm operations

 Eden Aqua fish ponds in Joe Town, Sierra Leone

-Eden Aqua Sierra Leone holds a 25-year lease on a 25-hectare site in Joe Town, Rural Western Area.
+Eden Aqua Sierra Leone holds a long-term lease on a 25-hectare site in Joe Town, Rural Western Area.
 We operate a fully integrated operation from hatchery through to distribution, serving both domestic and premium export markets.

 Scaling from pilot to commercial operations